 Boseman studied at Howard University in the late 90s.
 While he attended the historically black college, he and some of his fellow students decided to apply to a theater program at The University of Oxford in England.
 Boseman and his fellow classmates got in, but couldn't afford to attend to go.
 That's when his acting teacher and mentor, The Cosby Show's Phylicia Rashad, decided to step in.

-Boseman told Rolling Stone magazine that Rashad "pushed for us," and that "she essentially got some celebrity friends to pay for us to go."
+Rashad pulled out all the stops.
+As Chadwick told Rolling Stone, she "pushed for us," and that "she essentially got some celebrity friends to pay for us to go."

-When Boseman was on The Tonight Show earlier this year, he told Jimmy Fallon that he has "basically been holding this secret [his] whole career," because he didn't want Washington to feel like he owed him anything else.
+The random act of kindness came to light back in 2019 while Boseman was on The Tonight Show.
+Chadwick explained to Jimmy Fallon that he has "basically been holding this secret [his] whole career," because he didn't want Washington to feel like he owed him anything else.
 He said that he wanted to meet him in person before saying anything, but after 20 years he felt like it would be okay to reveal it to the world.

-Coincidentally, Boseman revealed on Fallon that before the Rolling Stone interview went to print, he finally got to meet Washington at the New York premiere of Black Panther, which according to Boseman was an "amazing" experience.
+Chadwick did finally get to meet Washington at the New York premiere of Black Panther.
+According to Boseman, meeting Denzel some 20 years later was an "amazing" experience.